Gary-Yaral/react-vite-deploy-on-github/README.md

 })

 ```
-- Add change to the master or main branch
+- Add the changes to the master or main branch
 - Execute **npm run build**
 - Next step
 ``` console